lokaimoma/url_shortner_backend/README.md

 <h3 style='color: #5754FE'>Linksly</h3>
 Linksly is a lite url shortening application.
 This is the backend part of the application built with Django.
-The frontend can be found [here.](https://github.com/lokaimoma/url-shotner-frontend)
+The frontend can be found at https://github.com/lokaimoma/url-shotner-frontend.

 ![Test_Work_Flow](https://github.com/lokaimoma/url_shortner_backend/actions/workflows/test_runner.yml/badge.svg)